shailendra0408/RPI_anemometer/README.md

+# Converting this to a RPI based Weather Station Project and using Thingsworks IoT device cloud ( option 1 ) or Yuktix Device cloud ( option 2).

+1. Anemometer is alreay done.
+As it is using interrupt, there is no point adding any other code in the same code.
+Rather, use that as a module and get the readings after every "x" minutes.

+2. Use T/RH sensor available in market.
+There can be many of them i.e.
+	1. SHT15
+	2. DHT11 or SHT22
+	Above bothe sensors work on I2C, so we have to use RPI I2C library.
+There are many sample code available
+	3. Rainfall would again be a interrupt based device.
+No need to add that at present.

+3. Once you have data, you can probably use some of available prediction algorithms and plug it to a dashboard - This would be interesting to do.

 # This code contain two important parts

 1. Getting data from a Anemometer with two wires on a RPI using interrupt (RPI.GPIO).